 Somehow, despite having no discernible features, the light still managed to convey the expression of reproachfulness.
 It had a woman’s voice, which Antioch recognized as Osgurd’s late wife.
 “Ya finally went and did it.
-I knew one of yer would be the end of the other, always bouncing around and carrying on like you do.
+I knew one of yer would be the end of the other, always bouncing around and carrying on as you do.
 I always wot said, if it weren’t the drink, it’d be the fists, didn’t I?”

 “Aye, ya did.”
 Osgurd nodded.

-“Not fists.”
-Antioch spoke.
+“Not fists,” Antioch spoke.
 “Not fists.
 Wands.
 This wand.”
 He thrust his weapon into the air.

 “You went an’ did Osgurd in with a wand?
 Yer a better man than that, Antioch, what made…” The voice trailed off for a moment.
 “Osgurd, what’d you say to Antie that made him go off and pull out ‘is wand?
 You din’t wot make fun of his mancy fruit of a brother, did ya?”

 At this, Cadmus coughed loudly, and she paused for a moment.
 “Not that there’s a thing wrong with that, mind you.
 You’ll have wot’ them clergy talk about sin and whatnot but, have a looksaround ya, we’re here, ent we?
 Don’t seem like no ‘eaven or Hell, just seems like more of the same!”